 It’s also best to follow these steps 1-2 days before applying the sensor.

-It’s important to exfoliate before applying the Libre sensor as this will remove any dead skin cells from the outer layers of the skin.
+It’s important to exfoliate before applying your sensor as this will remove any dead skin cells from the outer layers of the skin.
 Exfoliation also increases blood circulation, brightens the skin’s appearance and will improve adhesion to the sensor.
 When exfoliating, you shouldn’t use hot water, lukewarm is recommended.

 If you have sensitive skin, avoid scrubbing.
 It’s best to use a mild exfoliator and a gentle washcloth.
 On the other hand, oily skin can have an extra layer of build-up on the surface and require more manual exfoliation, perhaps using a circular scrubbing technique.

 Moisturisers, shower gels and perfumed soaps can all be the cause of a sensor failing to hold and scented soaps and harsh chemicals can dry out the skin, causing itchiness around the sensor site.